Sean-D-231121/QuietSpacer-App-DV300-Semester-2-Term-3/README.md

 ## About the Project
 ### Project Description

-**QuietSpacer** is a mobile mindfulness application designed to help users reduce stress and increase calmness.
-It allows individuals to explore calming sounds, track moods, and engage in guided breathing exercises.
+**QuietSpacer** is a mobile geolocation mindfulness application designed to help users reduce stress and increase calmness by finding suitable places to rest.
+It allows individuals to explore new quiet spots and track moods.
 The app is built with **React Native** and integrates Firebase for authentication and Firestore for storing user data such as moods, bookmarks, and reviews.

 ---